willy-b/RASP-for-COGS/README.md

 obj_pp_to_subj_pp: 100.00% (95.00% confidence interval: 99.63% to 100.00% (1000.0 out of 1000))
 ```

-The other main structural generalization split, **prepositional phrase recursion also had strong performance (98.40% string exact match), despite RASP-for-COGS lacking any support for recursive rules or hierarchical representation** (just unrolling recursion in the decoder loop):
+The other main structural generalization splits, **prepositional phrase (pp) and sentential complement (cp) recursion also had strong performance (98.40% string exact match and 99.90% string exact match respectively, see below), despite RASP-for-COGS lacking any support for recursive rules or hierarchical representations** (just unrolling recursion in the decoder loop):
 ```
 pp_recursion: 98.40% (95.00% confidence interval: 97.41% to 99.08% (984.0 out of 1000))
+cp_recursion: 99.90% (95.00% confidence interval: 99.44% to 100.00% (999.0 out of 1000))
 ```

-The other complete generalization splits for non-recursive parts of the COGS grammar are given below:
+The other generalization splits for non-recursive parts of the COGS grammar are given below:
 ```
 Exact match score on first 19000 of COGS gen: